 NO – there is no requirement to meet weekly.
 Historically, weekly meetings were very much part of the Rotary tradition.
 There was and is often an obligation to pay for meals, making membership expensive as the biggest cost is those meeting charges.
 While it is changing, only a small percentage of Rotary clubs have adopted a more flexible policy.

 Sunshine Coast Passport Rotary (Provisional) meetings take place twice every month.
 They may take the form of a social event, an online event, or more formally.
 Families are welcome to attend social events, so bring some food, wine and cheese if you want.

 The Club’s Board will meet every other month to make strategic decisions for the club’s development and approve projects and expenditure.

 Q – What topics will be covered at member meetings?

-These meet-ups will discuss projects, opportunities and objectives to maintain progress and hear committee feedback.
-Those organisations that the club would like to help will also be discussed, and other ideas will be kicked around.
-No prayers, invocations, songs, toasts, sergeants, raffles, fines, guest speakers, and no waffle.
+Meetings – in whatever form – are an opportunity to discuss service projects, volunteering opportunities, and objectives to maintain progress and hear committee feedback.
+Those organisations that the club would like to help will also be discussed, and other ideas kicked around.

 Q – Is there an expectation to attend meetings?